How to help young people who self harm

 Price includes course notes, live tutor Q&A and access to a recording of the event

 Select a date

 Live Online Webinar – Join Emily Gajewski – an expert in helping people overcome self-harm – for this special live webinar on Tuesday 4th July 2023.
 All you need is a quiet place to watch, a computer or tablet and a strong internet signal, the rest is easy.
 Simply book your place and we will email you your confirmation.
 You will receive your Zoom link the day before the event.

-EXTRA BONUS – the training will be recorded, in case anyone experiences technical difficulties – or you can’t attend on the day, so you will also get a recording for a limited time afterwards to maximise your learning.
+BONUS RECORDING – the training will be recorded, in case anyone experiences technical difficulties – or you can’t attend on the day, so you will also get a recording for a limited time afterwards to maximise your learning.

 The aim of this live online training with Emily Gajewski, a highly experienced psychotherapist specialising in treating self-harm, is to give you a thorough, in-depth understanding of why young people self-harm and how to approach/react when helping someone in both the short and long term, including the essential skills most likely to effectively support the young person on their journey to find less harmful ways of coping – the webinar focuses on the most evidence-based knowledge and skills in this area.
 It will also help you find ways of calming yourself in moments of overwhelm to ensure that you can be as supportive and helpful as you’d like to be.

 Why you should attend

 With the ever changing, uncertain world we live in creating a vast amount of pressure on children – emotionally and physically – more children and teenagers are experiencing extremely stressful, distressing situations, with many looking for coping mechanisms to help them deal with their negative thoughts, feelings and emotions.
 Self harm (including self injury) is hugely on the increase and rates are higher than ever since Covid-19 and the long periods of isolation and uncertainty young people have experienced in ‘lock downs’.